aaronnuu/react-forms/README.md

 #### `asyncValuesReady: boolean (true)`

 Sometimes you want to render a form before some asynchrounous data that will be used as the initial values of the form has been loaded.
 When this prop switches from false to true it resets the form and will render again with the new initial values that you have passed in.
-It is best to not allow users to be able to input into the form until after this process has been completed as everything that they have already entered will be lost.
+It is best to not allow users to be able to input into the form until after this prop is true as everything that they have already entered will be lost.

 #### `initialValues: { [fieldName]: value }`